Covered in this article

 Known limitations

-• Look at Shopify API rate limits, specially GraphQL Admin API rate limits
+• Refer to the Shopify API rate limits and GraphQL Admin API rate limits.

-• If the component reaches API rate limit it will retry the request after waiting until the queue is restored up to 10 times: for example - a query costs 500 points, currently available only 100 points, the restore rate 50 points/second, the component will wait 8 seconds until available points will be restored and try again to get data.
+• If the component reaches an API rate limit, it will retry the request up to 10 times after waiting for the quota to restore.
+For example, if a query costs 500 points and only 100 are available with a restore rate of 50 points/second, the component will wait 8 seconds before retrying.

 Click here to learn more about the elastic.io iPaaS